TheTrustyPwo/Bmt-Macro/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a rather simple Python script which makes use of Selenium's ability to interact with the web browser to automatically book badminton courts on
+This is a rather simple Python script which sends HTTP post requests to automatically book badminton courts on
 <a href="https://www.mesrc.net/">mesrc.net</a> which are free of charge.

 Some awesome features: